ample/kitchen1883-com/stories/__notes__/global-styles.md

 ## class="dark"

 Adding this class will make the component and it's children have white text.
-This available to test a knob, with optional story backgrounds.
+This is available to test as a knob, with optional story backgrounds.